systane/courses/springBoot/README.md

     }

-But in the bellow piece of code, the Computer class knows nothing about the Screen, and that's Dependency Injection.
+But let's take a look in another piece of code, the Computer class knows nothing about the Screen, and that's Dependency Injection.

     public class Computer {
       private Screen screen;